“Judy Garland – Mistress of Melody/Star of Stars”

 On April 27, 1966, columnist Sheilah Graham reported on Judy’s temperament while filming “The Hollywood Palace.”

 May 7, 1967: Here is an article explaining the Marie Torre case.
-In 1957 Torre wrote an article about Judy’s issues with CBS-TV and why she was filing a lawsuit.
-Judy sued Torre claiming what Torre wrote was untrue.
+In 1957, Torre wrote an article about Judy’s issues with CBS-TV and why she filed a lawsuit.
+Judy sued Torre, claiming that what Torre wrote was untrue.
 Torre was told to reveal her sources.
 She refused and ended up going to jail for contempt.
-The case went all the way up to the Supreme Court, which refused a hearing.
-So the lower judgment stayed and that’s when Torre served her jail time.
+The case went up to the Supreme Court, which declined a hearing.
+So the lower judgment stayed, and that’s when Torre served her jail time.

 “A Funny Thing Happened On The Way To Hollywood” was videotaped in color at NBC’s Rockefeller Center, Studio 6B, in New York City, but only a B&W film print survives.

 Judy was escorted by Sid Luft and Tom Green.
-She arrived at 6:20 p.m.; the taping started at 8 p.m.
-Judy is in good form but not sounding or looking very well.
+She arrived at 6:20 p.m., and the taping started at 8 p.m.
+Judy was in good form but did not sound or look very well.

 The special aired on May 15, 1967.